-JavaScript performance profiling in Chrome is the process of identifying and analyzing the performance of a Javascript application or web page.
-This is an essential step in the development process as it helps developers understand the performance of their application from a high-level perspective to pinpoint the exact lines of code that are causing the performance issue.
+JavaScript performance profiling in Chrome is identifying and analyzing the performance of a Javascript application or web page.
+This is an essential step in the development process as it helps developers understand the version of their application from a high-level perspective to pinpoint the exact lines of code causing the performance issue.

 Table of Contents